michaelboth/EventAnalyzer/examples/memory_contention/README.txt

-This example is used to show how see memory contention via visualizing events
+This example is used to show how see memory contention via visualizing events To see the time differences in the Unikon Viewer, view the average times in the histogram for each thread group

 Memory contention can come from different angles:
   Cache levels